12 Solid Facts About 'Pumping Iron'

-Originally released in 1977, the bodybuilding docudrama Pumping Iron is celebrating its 40th anniversary this year—and has lost none of its original appeal.
+Originally released in 1977, the bodybuilding docudrama Pumping Iron is more than 40 years old—and has lost none of its original appeal.
 Bodybuilding is still a fringe sporting activity, and the film still serves to help humanize the athletes and clarify their pursuit of physical perfection.
 They’re both the sculptor and the marble, carving works of art from their own gigantic frames.

 While the film will always be best known for helping to introduce Arnold Schwarzenegger to movie audiences, there’s a lot more to Pumping Iron.
 Check out 12 facts about the film’s origins, credibility controversies, and the unlikely political icon who helped promote its release.